-Lip Piercings - A Complete Guide to Lip Piercing
+Lip Piercing - A Complete Guide to All Lip Piercings Types

 The lips can say so much, and when it comes to adorning them with piercings, they say a whole lot more!
 With such a wide array of lip and cheek piercings, it is important to keep its listing simple.
 Broken into 3 categories ranging from single, 2 and 4, this cataloged collection of amazing lip and cheek piercings should more than entertain your next jeweled undertaking.